UML-Embedded/uml-embedded.github.io/index.md

 reach out to me here: patrick_hoey1@student.uml.edu
 or come visit us in person: (dates to be determined)

+You can also join our Discord to see our updates on the club at the bottom of this page

 Look forward to seeing ya :)